andi-crb/today-i-learned/README.md

 - How to use partials to minimise repetition.
 (15/05/16)
 - How to use gravatar in a Rails app.
 (16/05/16)
 - How to use the built-in has_secure_password method.
 (18/05/16)
+- That use of == in authentication can leave you vulnerable to timing attacks.
+(26/05/2016)

 <h2>Node.js</h2>
 - How to sort out EACCES issues when installing NPM packages in Ubuntu (via use of NVM).
 (17/04/16)